You want to know do Pitbulls shed and, if so, how much? Short answer – yes, Pitbulls shed, a lot!

 Fur and hair are made up of the same exact protein, keratin, which makes them scientifically identical.
 Incidentally, this is not just found in dogs – it is the same protein found in human hair (and skin and nails) as well.

-This is also referred to as “seasonal shedding”, which is pretty easy to interpret.
-When “blowing coat”, your dog is shedding his or her winter coat in preparation for summer.
-Depending on the breed, this can result is much more hair falling out than normal (both undercoat and overcoat).
+This is also called “seasonal shedding,” which is pretty easy to interpret.
+When “blowing coat,” your dog is shedding his or her winter coat in preparation for summer.
+Depending on the breed, this can result in much more hair falling out than normal (undercoat and overcoat).

 The issue of hair vs. fur doesn’t come into play as to whether a dog is hypoallergenic.
-Hair and fur is made of the exact same thing – scientifically, they are identical.
-What comes into play is the dander, or dead skin (for the most part) that is held by the hair or fur.
+Hair and fur are made of the exact same thing – scientifically, they are identical.
+What comes into play is the dander, or dead skin (mostly) held by the hair or fur.
 Fur tends to hold more dander than hair.

 We’ve written articles about Labs shedding and Rottweilers shedding, both of which we consider dogs that shed a good bit.
 We’ll be adding more as time goes on.